apauley/dark-overlord/README.md

 $ ./rebar generate
 ```

-Among other things this will generate a new vm.args in rel/overlord/releases/1/vm.args based on the edited one above.

 Now we can start an Erlang shell with our apps loaded.
 Both master nodes have to be started at roughly the same time.

-Among other things this will start the hypnosponge.
-As you might very well know, any decent overlord needs a hypnosponge for Minion Mind Control (MMC).

 The overlord output may look like this:
 ```erlang